HERE is helping women build the future of IT in Latin America

 That effort lead our internal teams to work with organizations like Laboratoria, just one of our local NGO partners, to promote the development of women in the tech industry.
 Laboratoria is committed to diversifying Latin America’s future technology workforce and helping women develop careers in tech.

 For many, assistance from NGOs like Laboratoria is a life-changing opportunity, as they provide intensive developer training programs and job search assistance for their students.
 Partnering with them is a natural fit for HERE, as their purpose so closely matches the values we hold dear.
-Encouraging bold changes, promoting women’s initiatives, giving back to communities while emphasizing the deep importance of education are all efforts we unequivocally stand behind.
+Encouraging bold changes, promoting women’s initiatives, and giving back to communities while emphasizing the deep importance of education are all efforts we unequivocally stand behind.

 Taking it one step further